 Amaryllis plants that are cultivated in water may survive and grow but they will never truly thrive.
 Most water grown amaryllis are sickly plants with lack lustre blooms – at least when compared with amaryllis that are grown in the correct soil.

 Why sometimes the entire amaryllis seems to be leaning over

 Because the leaves form directly from the bulb of an amaryllis plant when they droop the entire plant leans over.

 Amaryllis will lean if it is given too little water or if the soil has insufficient drainage.
 A lack of sunlight will also lead to a drooping of amaryllis leaves thus causing the plant to lean.

 To stop your amaryllis plant from leaning follow the advice below for stopping the leaves from drooping.

-How do you keep amaryllis upright?
+How to keep amaryllis upright